Char1iee/NBA_Odds_Analysis/README.md

 Peter Gao: Managed meetings, programmed/trained models 2 and 3, wrote most of model 2 write-up.

 Shree Venkatesh: Selected the dataset, wrote most of the Data descriptions and Data distribution - Interpretation, worked on data preprocessing, mainly in feature selection.

+Chris Mo: Wrote preliminary write ups for preprocessing, prepared the final submission write up (organized readme entries from previous milestones, wrote the conclusion).
+Also started the preliminary model for model 3 (CNN) and provided programming insight for our first model (ANN).